opengisch/django-oapif/signalo/django_oapif/README.md

-# Django WFS3
+# Django OAPIF

 This Django app implements an OGC Services API (a.k.a.
-WFS3) for Django.
+OAPIF) for Django.

 It provides a Django Rest Framework (DRF) specific router to which you can regsiter your Viewsets, and thus benefit from all DRF's features (permissions,